 The course is offered every semester and students can take part as many as four times during their high school years, earning a maximum of four credits.

-Lunch menu items range in price from $3.00 to $6.00.
+Lunch menu items are $5.00.
 Snack items, juices, and water are also available.
-The Program is run by teacher, Mr. Waterman, and educational assistant, Mrs. Marcynik.
+The Program is run by teacher, Mrs. Workman, and educational assistant, Mrs. Marcynik.